7 Reasons Business Intelligence Is Vital To Business Success

 Another of our customers, Laura Mould, Managing Director at SSG Recruitment Ltd. puts it like this: “Having access to all our information in one place, anywhere anytime has helped improve data accuracy and management.
 Up-to-date interaction tracking allows the business to substantially improve our customer engagement, support and experience.”

 With your newfound customer insight in place, you can also conduct segmentation work to identify the typical profile of your most profitable customers, helping you to check that resources are being applied appropriately and that you are attracting the right type of prospects to meet your business growth targets.

 5. Power Up Productivity

-Business Intelligence has the potential to release inefficiency bottlenecks, refine existing business processes, automate routine tasks and bring new levels of organisation and prioritisation to everybody’s work.
+Business Intelligence has the potential to release inefficiency bottlenecks, refine existing business processes, automate routine tasks and bring new levels of organization and prioritization to everybody’s work.
 The efficiency and productivity gains can be considerable, including more responsive customer service, better use of salespeople’s time, and closer measurement of product development cycles and marketing campaigns.
 The efficiency element is also evident at a more senior level thanks to automated reporting and dashboards.

 Centralisation of data, in itself, and making that data accessible on any device through the Cloud, cuts everybody’s administration time.
-One of our customers whose employees often work remotely told us that their Cloud CRM solution has halved the amount of calls back to the office – significantly boosting productivity, not to mention data integrity.
+One of our customers whose employees often work remotely told us that their Cloud CRM solution has halved the number of calls back to the office – significantly boosting productivity, not to mention data integrity.

 6.Tighten Up Data Accuracy and Compliance.